 She had dealt with Hoyt’s men before; all chasers had.
-The scum were ubiquitous, since Hoyt paid better than most and did not have a high standard when it came to choosing help.
-Unlike other chasers, however, she had managed to nab an important member of the ring; Cimis, Hoyt’s older brother and once-favored enforcer.
+The scum were ubiquitous, since Hoyt paid better than most and did not have a high standard in choosing help.
+Unlike other chasers, however, she had nabbed an important member of the ring; Cimis, Hoyt’s older brother and once-favored enforcer.
 The man, a nasty mix of strength and vicious anger, had used his bulk and his temper to bully merchants into paying a protection tax.
-He also had led raids on orphanages and temples, to kidnap children for Hoyt to sell.
+He also had led raids on orphanages and temples to kidnap children for Hoyt to sell.
 Guards rarely left a confrontation with him intact, so let him be, despite the heavy stakes and demands for justice.

 Lapis had stumbled upon him while at the Shank for another stake; he had taken who knew how much drug, washed it down with alcohol, and lay in his own vomit, sleeping it off.
-Someone had kindly lugged him into a back room so other customers would not have to witness his shame, turned his head so he did not choke, and left him on his own.
+Someone kindly lugged him into a back room so other customers would not have to witness his shame, turned his head so he did not choke on what came up, and left him on his own.

 She had not meant for him to die in a cell, and it still irritated her, the guards placed her life in danger for their own little game rather than carting him before a magister.
 It irritated her even more, that they only paid her twenty silver when the stake should have been much higher due to those guard deaths.
-That experience had proven that she needed to know exactly who her stake was, and what they had done to warrant the stake in the first place.
+That experience illustrated that she needed to know exactly who her stake was, and what they had done to warrant being staked in the first place.
 Too many guards, eager to pocket a little something, would correctly identify a stake but lie about the pay and stuff the extra into their own purse.

-After pondering her options, she used some of the remainder to obtain the beat-up books the street rats still used as they learned to read, buy the pottery wheel for Phiala, and bargain for bits of clothing and blankets for the few kids who regularly attended the nightly reading sessions.
+After pondering her options, she used some of the remainder to purchase the beat-up books the street rats still used as they learned to read, bought the pottery wheel for Phiala, and bargained for bits of clothing and blankets for the few kids who regularly attended the nightly reading sessions.
 Those expenditures surprised no one, and since she spread out her purchases, it triggered no suspicion in the merchants.
 The rest sat in a hidden bag in her room, ready for an emergency.

+And if she wanted to add to those savings, she needed to haul her current stake to the guard.
 She hefted herself into the cart, leaned over, grabbed the alchemist’s arm, and let fear help strengthen her arms.
 She heaved him over the edge, then scavenged twine to tie his hands and feet together behind his back.
 She used her small knife to cut a strip off his fancy shirt and gag him.
-Satisfied, she studied the restrained men, and realized she needed to hide them from casual view, or questions would surely follow.
+Satisfied, she studied the restrained men and realized she needed to hide them from casual view, or questions would surely follow.
 She retrieved the ratty blanket and covered them as best she could, hoping no one took too much of an interest in the cart to peek inside.
 For good measure, she applied the knock-out oil cloth to their faces again, hoping they remained unconscious for the trip to the city.

 She reclaimed the bulky tech, frowning.
-She only had a small pouch; the item would never fit inside.
-She returned to the shack yet again, found a small knapsack, and set the tech inside.
+She only wore a small pouch; the item would never fit inside.
+She returned to the shack yet again, found a knapsack, and set the tech inside.
 She did not have time to construct something more appropriate for a dangerous weapon.

 She attached the lead rope to the cart horse and mounted the other mare bareback.
 Instead of urging them down the lane and to the road, she clicked her tongue and got them moving to the overgrown dirt path that led into the fallow fields.
 She knew from her scouting expeditions that another road lay to the south, one traversed by local farmers but few others.
 Hopefully, Hoyt’s guards did not take that way to reach the farm.

-Dozens of carts and wagons headed slowly to the city, some filled with produce for the next day’s markets, some empty, some occupied by farmers, some by more prosperous merchants.
+Dozens of carts and wagons plodded to the city, some filled with produce for the next day’s markets, some empty, some occupied by farmers, some by more prosperous merchants.
 She did not look so out-of-place with her cart, though some cast the mares a speculative glace.
-Hopefully, no one recognized the horses and decided to confront her on her theft.
+Hopefully, no one recognized the horses and confronted her about her theft.

-Originally, she had planned to enter the city and dump her prize at the Meggan Markets Guardhouse.
-The plodding nature of the road traffic, however, meant she would not reach the gates in time to enter the city proper before they closed, and she would have to produce an entrance fee.
+Originally, she had planned to enter the city and dump her prize at the Meggan Markets Guardhouse, which sat a few blocks in-city from the Kells Gates.
+The excruciating slow nature of the road traffic, however, meant she would not reach the gates in time to enter the city proper before they closed, and she would have to produce an entrance fee.
 She pondered which guardhouse to visit outside the walls.
 She knew a couple of out-wall guardsmen in passing, but not in the numbers to guarantee someone she had previously worked with manned the night shift.
-She hated dealing with unfamiliar guards; they tended to smirk, make rude remarks about her appearance and assumed lovers, and then cheat her on her stake payout.
+She hated dealing with unfamiliar guards; they smirked, made rude remarks about her appearance and assumed lovers, and then cheated her on her stake payout.
 She refused to be short-changed on the alchemist’s stake.

 Country folk had issues, but city folk proved just as stupidly annoying.

 Traffic stopped.
 She had the urge to take the cart off-road, but she hardly wished to get mired down in the soft dirt.
-Farmers began to call to one another, merchants loudly complained, but no one inserted themselves into the confrontation.
+Farmers called to one another, merchants loudly complained, but no one inserted themselves into the confrontation.
 The poor victim hunched down, his arms over his head, while one horseman used a riding crop on him.